felixdollack/aboutme/content/authors/admin/_index.md

 organizations = [] #{ name = "University of Tsukuba", url = "https://www.tsukuba.ac.jp/en/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include interactive projection mapping, multimodal human sensing, affective computing and artificial intelligence."
+bio = "My research interests include multimodal human sensing, affective computing and generative and explainable artificial intelligence."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Interactive projection mapping installations", "Generative and Explainable Artificial Intelligence", "Affective Computing",
+  "Generative and Explainable Artificial Intelligence", "Affective Computing",
-  "Human Computer Interaction"
+  "Human Computer Interaction",
+  "Perception"
 ]

 # Organizational groups that you belong to (for People widget)